Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies use for retrieving full details of a single component, but does not explicitly contrast with siblings or state when not to use it.
-No exclusions or alternatives are given, so guidance is only implied.
+The description implies use for retrieving a single component's full details but does not explicitly contrast with siblings like list_components or state when to use this over alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.